fstark/blog/content/blog/mac-jailbar-repair/mac-jailbar-repair.md

   - mac
 ---

-A friend came across an SE/30 for sale at a remarkably low price due to its non-functional state.
-Since I already own a few of these and love them, I decided to purchase it and attempt to repair before giving it to him.
+So, I came across an SE/30 for sale at a remarkably low price due to its non-functional state.
+Although I already own a few of these and love them, I decided to purchase it and attempt to repair before giving it away.

 ## External Examination